graijo/java-tutorial/README.md

 The main incentives of using such wrappers in your code, are:
 * Accessing type information about the corresponding primitive type
-* Auto-Boxing feature, where a primitive data is automatically promoted to an object  reference type
+* Auto-Boxing feature, where a primitive data is automatically promoted to an object  reference type.
+* As List does not support primitive data type
 * Moving primitive type data around data structures (called *collections*), using their wrapper-style counterparts

 Let's look at these incentives in the next step.